Sharon-B/Recipe-Box/TESTING.md

 All aspects of the website mentioned above were manually tested on the following
 browsers: Chrome, Safari, Mozilla Firefox

-# Friends & Family User Testing
+# Friends And Family User Testing

 The general feedback was that the site looks well and is easy to navigate.
 Devices used: iPad Pro, iPhone 8 Plus, Laptop (windows running the Chrome browser).